vivihuang/rasa-x-demo/data/nlu.md

 - What is my full name?
 - What do people call me?
 - What exactly is my name?

+## intent:ask_wherefrom
+- where do you live
+- where are you from?
+- So where are you from
+- Where are you?
+- Where were you born?
+- What city were you born in?
+- Where did you grow up?
+- What state were you born in?
+- What country were you born in?
+- Where do you come from?
+- Where were you at before you were here?
+- Where from?
+- Do you know where you come from?
+- where's your home town?
+- what country are you from?
+- are you from around here?
+- where did you grow up?
+- where are your parents from?
+- where did you spend your youth?
+- where did you come from?
+- Where were you born?
+- Where do you consider home?
+- What city do you claim to for your birth?
+- What citizenship do you lay claim to?
+- What is your heritage?
+- What is your birthplace?
+- Where did you grow up?
+- You were conceived in what location?
+- What is your root?
+- What is your origin?
+- From where did you come?
+- Where did you come from?
+- Where did you originate?
+- Where are your roots?
+- Where are your origins?
+- What area are you from?
+- What location are you from?
+- What's the name of the place you came from?

+## intent:ask_whoami
+- Who am I?
+- Okay who am I?
+- WHo am I
+- Tell me who am I?
+- Tell me who I am?
+- Do you know who I am?
+- Can you tell me who I am?
+- How do I discover who I am?
+- How can I determine who I am?
+- Do you know who am I?
+- Can you tell me who am I?
+- How do I discover who am I?
+- How can I determine who am I?
+- who are I ?
+- who may i ?
+- Shall i know who am i?
+- Tell me who I am.
+- How do I identify myself?
+- Who could I be?
+- tell me who I am?
+- what's my identity?
+- tell me what my identity is?
+- can you tell me what I am?
+- can you tell me what my identity is?
+- can you tell me who I am?
+- who am i

+## intent:ask_builder
+- can you share your boss with me?
+- i want to get to know your owner
+- i want to know the company which designed you
+- i want to know the company which generated you
+- i want to know the company which invented you
+- i want to know who invented you
+- May I ask who invented you?
+- please tell me the company who created you
+- please tell me who created you
+- tell me more about your creators
+- tell me more about your founders
+- which company brought you into existence?
+- which company created you?
+- which company invented you?
+- Who's your boss?
+- Who's your builder?
+- Who built you?
+- Who created you?
+- Who is your creator?
+- Who designed you?
+- who do you work for?
+- Who fabricated you?
+- Who generated you?
+- who had the idea to build you?
+- who had the idea to generate you?
+- who had the idea to make you?
+- who is behind all this?
+- Who is the legal owner of you?
+- who is your boss tell me
+- who is your boss?
+- who is your creator?
+- Who is your programmer?
+- Who made you?
+- Who modeled you?
+- Who owns you?
+- Who produced you?
+- Who thought to make you?
+- Who went through the trouble of setting you up?
+- and who built u?
+- who built you?
+- who build yoi
+- who made you?
+- where were you made?
+- why were you made?
+- how were you made?
+- who created you?

+## intent:ask_howdoing
+- Ahoy matey how are you?
+- are you alright
+- are you having a good day
+- Are you ok?
+- are you okay
+- Do you feel good?
+- how are things going
+- how are things with you?
+- How are things?
+- how are you
+- how are you doing
+- how are you doing this morning
+- how are you feeling
+- how are you today
+- How are you?
+- how do you do?
+- how have you been
+- how is it going
+- how is your day
+- how is your day going
+- how is your evening
+- How was your day?
+- How's it going
+- How's it hanging?
+- how's life
+- how's life been treating you?
+- How's life treating you friend?
+- how's your day going
+- How've you been?
+- I'm fine and you
+- is everything all right
+- Is everything ok?
+- is everything okay
+- what about your day
+- What's going on?
+- what's good
+- What's new?
+- What's up man
+- What's up
+- how are you?
+- Do you have a great day?
+- how are you doing today my sweet friend
+- how are you doing?
+- how are u
+- How are you?

+## intent:ask_weather
+- How is the weather today?
+- What's the weather like?
+- How is the weather?
+- What is the weather at your place?
+- Do you have good weather?
+- Is it raining?
+- What's it like out there?
+- Is it hot or cold?
+- Beautiful day, isn't it?
+- What's the weather forecast?
+- Is it quite breezy outside?
+- Will I require my raincoat today?
+- What is the weather for tomorrow?
+- Nice day out today?
+- What is the temperature today?
+- Can we expect any thunderstorms?
+- Will the skies be clear today?
+- Are we in for a scorcher?
+- Looks like a beautiful day hey?
+- Will we build a snowman today?
+- Is it humid out there today?
+- Are there any meteorological changes that I need to be aware of?
+- whats the weather like tomorrow
+- hows the weather in bot world
+- how is the weather in berlin?
+- what's the weather today?
+- how's the weather?
+- what's the weather like where you are?
+- is the sun out where you are?
+- is it sunny
+- is the sun out where zou are?
+- what"s the weather
+- whats the weather in berlin?
+- how's the weather in berlin

 ## intent:ask_whatisrasa
 - How does Rasa work?